 Washington DC Youth Rugby was founded in 2004 with the mission to reach out to under-served children in Washington DC to promote health and physical fitness and to teach valuable life skills through the sport of rugby.

 Our Club is free for all the children.
 Boys and girls are learning an exciting new sport and having fun.
 In many cases there are limited organized youth activities available in their communities.
 Children are developing physical, mental and social health through their participation in our program.
 We encourage parental involvement and all of our staff and coaches are volunteers.

-Check out a recent article in the Washington Post metro section about the Raymond Raiders.
+Check out an article in the Washington Post metro section about the Raymond Raiders.

 The Washington DC Youth Rugby has expanded to Petworth with Washington DC Youth Rugby alum Jaron Henry successfully running youth u11’s program with the DC Department of Recreation.